edraj/dmart/docs/universal_presence_platform.md

 5. Initial content (sample / seed)
 6. Theme packs (look and feel)

 When the environment setup is completed, the provider can create and organize entries such as products, services, activities, and content.
-Regular users can consume and interact with the entries.
+Consumers can consume and interact with the entries.
 An entry can optionally have a geo-context, so it is matched with the user's geo context (Country-level, City-level, Area-level, Global).
-Regular users can also initiate requests (like orders, requests, tickets ...etc).
+Consumers can also initiate requests (like orders, requests, tickets ...etc).